anein/twitter-count-characters/README.md

-# Bring the character counter back, immediately!
+# 280 Twitter Counter

 ✔️ Tweetdeck
 ✔️ Mobile version

-> The extension adds the character counter into your tweet form, warns you about the 140 character limit and provides the opportunity to show or hide the circle.
+The extension adds the character counter into your tweet form, warns you about the 140 character limit and provides the opportunity to show or hide the circle.

 ## Preview
 > Mobile version

 ![](https://lh3.googleusercontent.com/nsulw6AFq27yNQIbtvhZPjupjp970ttoXYTahwnxXjp_wgvFA13I8Cl6GO0WBpS_CJnsp0UJQA=w640-h400-e365)

 ## Build and Pack

-First things first, to build the extension, we should install the project dependencies:
+If you prefer to build the extension from source code, First things first, we should install the project dependencies:

 ```sh
 yarn install